-Take all medication, exactly as prescribed.
-Oral pain medication, antibiotics and other medications you must take include:
+Take all medication, exactly as prescribed: Oral pain medication, antibiotics and other medications you must take include:

 Keep your incisions clean.
 Your incisions will seep fluid and some blood for a short time after surgery.
 A cotton swab soaked in warm water is appropriate for cleansing incisions.
 Do not remove any crusting near your stitches.
-Do not remove any staples, sutures or steri-strips.